 Sign up for my newsletter where I will share publishing tips and tricks, and notify you of my appearances, courses, one-time sessions and more.

-She has been published in The New York Times multiple times, including for her award-winning article that went viral, won an ASJA award, and a guest appearance on GMA: How to Bullyproof Your Child.
-She is also a contributor to The Washington Post, Wired, Forbes, QZ, Next Avenue, Vox, Salon, Psychology Today.com, Parenting.com, Newsweek, Yahoo!
-Your Teen, Marie Claire, and more.
+She has been published in The New York Times multiple times, including her Ties essay, Singing My Dad Back to Me, and her Tiny Love Story in the Style section.
+She wrote an award-winning article that went viral resulting in an appearance on GMA for How to Bullyproof Your Child.
+She is a contributor to The New York Times, The Washington Post, Wired, Parents, GH, Next Avenue, Salon, Your Teen, Marie Claire, and more.

-She is an adjunct professor at New York University, where her classes sell out quickly.
-She also developed a two week intensive course on pitching for Writer’s Digest and also teaches an online course on personal essay writing and getting started in writing.
+She is an adjunct professor at New York University, in the School of Professional Studies in the College of Liberal Arts, where her classes sell out quickly.
+She also teaches a special beginning Journalism program for teens at NYU.
+She teaches a two week intensive course on pitching for Writer’s Digest and a course on personal essay writing and getting started in writing.
 She has been quoted and featured in hundreds of publications, including The Columbia Journalism Review, (CJR), The Washington Post, The Forward, Everyday Family, Yahoo, The New York Daily News, and The Observer.
-She was a judge for the Erma Bombeck humor writer contest, and the Scholastic Awards.
+She was a judge for the Erma Bombeck humor writer contest, the ASJA Awards, and the Scholastic Awards.

 Estelle is a co-author of a best-selling beauty book and a contributor to several popular anthologies, including The ASJA Guide to Freelance Writing (St. Martin’s Press), What Do Mothers Need?
 Motherhood Activists and Scholars Speak Out on Maternal Empowerment for the 21st Century (Demeter Press) and Mothering Through the Darkness, SheWrites Press, 2015, as well as Love Her, Love Her Not: The Hillary Paradox and How Does That Make You Feel?
 True Confessions on Therapy from Both Sides of the Couch.